dev4press/gd-members-directory-for-bbpress/readme.txt

 == Frequently Asked Questions ==
 = Where can I configure the plugin? =
-Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.
+Open the WordPress 'Settings' menu, there you will find 'membersDirectory for bbPress' panel.

 == Changelog ==
 = Version: 2.8 / september 16 2024 =